Shilling (English coin): Fine silver issue

-Mary (1553–1558)
+Mary (1553–1558) and Philip (1554–1558)

 No shillings were struck in England until Queen Mary I of England was married in 1554 to Philip of Spain, though Irish shillings with Mary's portrait were struck in 1553 and 1554 before her marriage.

 After Mary's marriage some shillings were coined.
 To boost Philip's popularity his bust was placed on these coins, facing Mary's.
 These coins are fairly rare, but nevertheless do frequently appear on the market.
 There are two main varieties: Spanish titles (which adds on "Prince and Princess of Spain") and English titles.
-Many of these coins were dated using Arabic dates and some coins have a mark of value (I__II) above the royal shield.
+Many of these coins were dated using Arabic dates and some coins have a mark of value (X__II) above the royal shield.
 There is an exceedingly rare variety which has the date under the busts.
 All the coins were made at the Tower mint.

 Elizabeth I (1558–1603)

 One of the first events of Elizabeth I's reign was the counter-marking of the Edward VI shillings to revalue them to their true worth.
 These coins have the counter-mark of a portcullis or greyhound and are extremely rare.
 The coins with the portcullis counter-mark were revalued at fourpence halfpenny, and the coins with the greyhound were revalued at twopence farthing.

 A major recoinage was then embarked upon, with thousands of silver coins being produced.
 The shilling was no exception with the date being removed from the design.
 (However, mint-marks can be used to reveal the date.)
 No shillings were produced between 1562 and 1582, but the next issue was also very large and a good number have survived for collectors.